biodatageeks/ds-notebooks/kedro/README-kedro.md

 4. Prepare the batch inference pipeline

-- create a new pipeline folder in the `src/adac_kedro_pyspark` directory called `batch_inference`
+- create a new pipeline folder in the `src/ds_kedro_pyspark` directory called `batch_inference`
 - copy the code snippet for Pandas predictions from the MLflow UI (*Artifacts* tab) to the `inference_model()` function in `nodes.py`
-- in the configuration of used environment (can be for example `yarn-prd`), add the parameters of the new pipeline to `parameters_batch_inference.yml`
+- in the configuration of used environment (can be for example `k8s-prd`), add the parameters of the new pipeline to `parameters_batch_inference.yml`
 - create 3 nodes in the `batch_inference` pipeline:
   - `get_inference_data` - to get X array for making predictions from the `01_raw` directory in a randomized way
   - `inference_model` - to predict the target values using the loaded model
   - `save_to_file` - to save the predictions to the `07_model_output` directory
 - connect the nodes in the `batch_inference` pipeline in the `pipeline.py` file (you can use the input variables from outputs of other pipelines)
-- run the batch inference using the `kedro run --env=yarn-prd --pipeline=batch_inference` command
+- run the batch inference using the `kedro run --env=k8s-prd --pipeline=batch_inference` command

 Important: Take the screenshot of the batch inference run to the documentation.